nodedock/nodedock/docs/README.md

 ### Workaround B: using d4m-nfs

-You can use the d4m-nfs solution in 2 ways, the first is by using the built-in Laradock integration, and the second is using the tool separately.
+You can use the d4m-nfs solution in 2 ways, the first is by using the built-in Nodedock integration, and the second is using the tool separately.
 Below is show case of both methods:

 ### B.1: using the built in d4m-nfs integration